 Temperature and Humidity

-Like most lilacs, Bloomerang needs an extended period of cold winter weather in order to bloom profusely.
+Like most lilacs, Bloomerang needs an extended period of cold winter weather to bloom profusely.
 This makes lilacs unsuitable for hot climates.
 While Bloomerang lilac can be planted as far south as USDA hardiness zone 7, it is best grown in areas with cooler summers.
 In areas with hot summers, the lilac fares better in locations that provide some shelter from the strong afternoon sun.

 The shrub is not affected by humidity unless the weather is very hot and humid, which will slow down reblooming.

 Fertilize Bloomerang lilacs twice, the first time in early spring right after the ground becomes soft, and a second time after the spring bloom to give it a good boost for the continued summer bloom.
-Use a fertilizer that is high in phosphorus to encourage blooming, and avoid fertilizers that are high in nitrogen because too much nitrogen encourages foliage growth not blooms.
+Use a fertilizer that is high in phosphorus to encourage blooming, and avoid fertilizers that are high in nitrogen because too much nitrogen encourages foliage growth but not blooms.

-Varieties of Bloomerang Lilac
+Types of Bloomerang Lilac

 - Bloomerang Purple ‘Penda’ is a standard-sized cultivar with lavender-colored flowers.